Lockout Tagout and Permit-to-Work: Where Isolation Control Fails

 Key concepts are summarised in the Permit-to-Work Reference Guide.

 Lockout tagout and permit-to-work are often treated as separate procedures.
+They are part of the same control system.

-When either element is misunderstood the entire system becomes vulnerable.
+LOTO removes hazardous energy.
+Permits coordinate the work.
+When either element is misunderstood, the entire system becomes vulnerable.

 Assessing Permit Systems in Practice